Escoba Rules

 At the end of each round, players count their points based on the cards they captured:

-Each Escoba: 1 point
+- Each Escoba: 1 point

-Capturing the most cards: 1 point
+- Capturing the most cards: 1 point

-Capturing the most coins: 1 point
+- Capturing the most coin suited cards (diamonds): 1 point

-Capturing all coins: 2 points
+- Capturing all coin suited cards (diamonds): 2 points

-Capturing the seven of coins (guindis) (7 of diamonds): 1 point
+- Capturing the seven of coins (guindis) (7 of diamonds): 1 point

-Capturing the most sevens: 1 point
+- Capturing the most sevens: 1 point

 The game is typically played to 21 or 31 points.
 In this implementation we are playing to 21.
 Players continue playing rounds and accumulating points until someone reaches 21 points.
+If there are 2 or more players that end the round with 21 points the game goes on until one of them has a higher score than the other.

 Strategy Tips